Is Cryoablation Right for You?

 The decision to undergo cryoablation is a very personal choice that factors in your unique feelings about mastectomy or lumpectomy as well as your individual tumor characteristics (tumor size, location, stage, and tumor biology).
 Some women are inclined to avoid surgery if it can be avoided, whereas others choose to undergo lumpectomy or mastectomy even if surgery might not improve chances of survival.

 Many women are motivated to receive cryoablation because of the ease of treatment, while others are more inclined to undergo lumpectomy, mastectomy and/or breast reconstruction.
 Overall health status might influence a woman's decision.
-For example, women with multiple health conditions may prefer cryoablation to avoid surgery and general anesthesia However, healthy women with smaller breasts may simply option for cryoablation to void the cosmetic impact of lumpectomy and mastectomy
+For example, women with multiple health conditions may prefer cryoablation to avoid surgery and general anesthesia However, healthy women with smaller breasts may simply opt for cryoablation to void the cosmetic impact of lumpectomy and mastectomy

-A fundamental requirement of cryoablation is that you have a limited area of disease that can be easily seen by an imaging study, preferable ultrasound, since most breast cryoablation procedures are performed under ultrasound-guidance.
+A fundamental requirement of cryoablation is to have a limited area of disease that can be easily seen by an imaging study, preferable ultrasound, since most breast cryoablation procedures are performed under ultrasound-guidance.
 Women with invasive breast cancers under 2 cm appear to be the best candidates for cryoablation, but larger tumors may qualify for cryoablation on a case-by-case basis.

 It is important to understand that cryoablation is only intended to be a substitute for breast surgery.
 It does not eliminate the need for radiation or anti-cancer medications that might be recommended for your cancer.
 Although successful cryoablation eliminates the need for breast surgery, lymph node surgery might also be recommended.
 However, lymph node surgery can sometimes be avoided for low risk tumors.
 Lastly, some patients are motivated to undergo cryoablation based on the view that it might have beneficial effects on the immune system.
 This is an appealing concept, but it has yet to be proven with certainty in humans that cryoablation-induced immune system stimulation results in actual improvement in cancer control and survival.

 With the above factors in mind, cryoablation might be right for you if: